Restaurant Email Marketing

-Then, you can use the automated marketing tools to quickly and easily set up the triggered marketing campaigns that give customers a more personal connection to your brand.
+Then, you can use the automated marketing tools to quickly and easily set up the triggered marketing campaigns that give guests a more personal connection to your brand.

-Or you can create segments of your customer database and send one-off or scheduled/recurring emails with messages, offers, or surveys based upon your customers behavior.
+Or you can create segments of your customer database and send one-off or scheduled/recurring emails with messages, offers, or surveys based on your guests behavior.